usmanmughal11/i2c-library/docs/frameworks/react.md

 ### Event Handling

-Many Shoelace components emit [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
+Many i2c-Library components emit [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
 For example, the [input component](/components/input) emits the `i2c-input` event when it receives input.
 In React, you can listen for the event using `onSlInput`.

 Here's how you can bind the input's value to a state variable.